pentandra/lifepreserver/items/static/blog/a-social-business/index.md

 prison.
 Newman's Own Inc. contributes all profits to charity.
 How can we be more like them?

 In a way, it's funny to think about this right now.
-We are still pre-revenue.
+We are still <span class="sic">pre-revenue</span>.
 Yet, I think _now_ is the time to make these decisions.
 Funding choices made early in a company's existence can limit options later on.
 In general, tech startups are not known for their philanthropy and humanitarian generosities.
 In too many instances, they are characterized more by a high-velocity scramble to reach the next round of funding, at the same time giving little thought to what it actually takes to build a self-sufficient, lasting enterprise.
 Burnout hits too soon for too many.
 Much of this problem stems from the dog-eat-dog world of venture capital investing.[^shareholders] Does it have to be this way?

 # Social What?